nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 This function allows you to add a deadline task, such as project submission or assignment submission and the program will keep track of the due date which will definitely make your study life more manageable!
-The function will also display a warning message if the due date of the deadline item is already due (with respect to today's date), making sure all your deadlines are properly recorded and minimise any potential careless typo.
+The function will also display a warning message if the due date of the deadline item is already passed (with respect to today's date), making sure all your deadlines are properly recorded and minimise any potential careless typo.

 Format: `deadline <task_description> / <due_date>`

 Example of a passed deadline:

-`deadline project submission /301020` adds a deadline task of project submission which is due on 30 October 2020 (a past date), as illustrated by the figure below.
+`deadline project submission /301020`

+This adds a deadline task of project submission which is due on 30 October 2020 (a past date), as illustrated by the figure below.
 ![deadline_command_passed](images/deadline_command.png)

 Example of a proper deadline:

-`deadline project video demo /090922` adds a deadline task of project video demo which is due on 09 September 2022 (a future date), as illustrated by the figure below.
+`deadline project video demo /090922`

+This adds a deadline task of project video demo which is due on 09 September 2022 (a future date), as illustrated by the figure below.
 ![deadline_command_proper](images/deadline_command_proper.png)